 Mining

-In this section, you will learn everything you need to know about the different forms of mining: from solo to pool to cloud mining.
-We explain what mining is, what role it plays in the blockchain ecosystem and what options are available to you.
+In this section, you'll learn everything you need to know about the various forms of mining: from solo to pool to cloud mining.
+We'll explain to you what mining is, what role it plays in the blockchain ecosystem, and what options are available to you.

 What is mining?

-Mining refers to the process of processing, securing and synchronizing transactions in a decentralized blockchain system.
-Mining is crucial for the functioning and security of cryptocurrencies such as Bitcoin and Ethereum.
+Mining describes the process of processing, securing and synchronizing transactions in a decentralized blockchain system.
+Mining is critical to the functioning and security of cryptocurrencies such as Bitcoin and Ethereum.

 Types of mining